Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## W3C Markup CSS Validation

-Using W3C CSS validation service I paste the URL and 18 errors and lot of warnings.
+Using W3C CSS validation service I pasted the URL and I got 18 errors and lot of warnings.
 When looking at the code all errors and warnings are from bootstrap issues.

 ![sample-w3c](testing-code/w3c-css-1.png)